home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 If you have chosen to ignore all of the warnings about Early Access, here are some rules/tips to follow when using Early Access releases.

-* Report issues [upstream](https://github.com/AngellusMortis/pyunifiprotect/issues/) rather to Home Assistant core
+* Report issues [upstream](https://github.com/AngellusMortis/pyunifiprotect/issues/) rather to Home Assistant Core
 * Disable automatic updates for UniFi Protect
 * Only update UniFi Protect _after_ the next Home Assistant update comes out